Vlad382/skoltech_courses/Introduction to DS/README.md

 ### Final Project.
 49/50 pts

-During the project, I worked on the database [**Pump It Up**](https://www.drivendata.org/competitions/7/pump-it-up-data-mining-the-water-table/).
+During the project, I worked on the dataset [**Pump It Up**](https://www.drivendata.org/competitions/7/pump-it-up-data-mining-the-water-table/) from a DRIVENDATA competition.

 `final_project` is a main notebook.
 It contains description, data cleaning and data preprocessing.
 Main models were built (CatBoostClassifier) there.
 **Random Forest** models were built to find out what features can be dropped according to their influence on the final accuracy score (**f1_score**).